 What role did you play in your marriage?

 Even though you may not have contributed to the household income directly, it is undoubtedly true that you indirectly did.
-Think about it: did you work part time in the early years of your divorce while your spouse went to medical school and earned himself a degree?
+Think about it: did you work part-time in the early years of your divorce while your spouse went to medical school and earned himself a degree?
 Did you stay at home to raise the kids so your husband could focus on their medical practice?
 If so, then you indirectly led to the financial wellbeing of your family even if you set foot in an office or other place of employment.

-Your attorney should speak to you early in your case about the possibility that you may be in line to receive spousal support as a result of the divorce.
-Texas has pretty clear rules about eligibility for support as well as how much and how often you can be paid.
+Your attorney should speak to you early in your case about the possibility that you may be in line to receive spousal support due to the divorce.
+Texas has pretty clear rules about aid eligibility and how much and how often you can be paid.
 Ask your attorney to go through these elements with you so that you understand them fully.
 You do not want to find yourself in a position where you are surprised that the amount of spousal maintenance you stand to receive is less than what you had anticipated.

-Closing thoughts on divorce, your golden years and estate planning
+Closing thoughts on divorce, your golden years, and estate planning